 Headaches affect millions of Americans.
-The three most common types of chronic headache are migraines, cluster headaches, and tension headaches.
+The three most common types of chronic headaches are migraines, cluster headaches, and tension headaches.
 Each comes with its own telltale brand of pain.

 Taking a combination of drugs to prevent and treat migraine attacks when they happen helps most people with migraine to limit the disabling effects of these headaches.
 Women whose migraine attacks occur in association with their menstrual cycle are likely to have fewer attacks and milder symptoms after menopause.

-Researchers believe that migraine is the result of fundamental neurological abnormalities caused by genetic mutations at work in the brain.
-Investigations of the more rare, familial subtypes of migraine are yielding information about specific genes and what they do, or don’t do, to cause the pain of migraine headache.
-Understanding the cascade of biological events that happen in the brain to cause a migraine, and the mechanisms that underlie these events, will give researchers opportunities to develop and test drugs that could prevent or interrupt a migraine attack.
+According to research, basic neurological anomalies brought on by genetic brain mutations are the root cause of migraine.
+Investigations of the rare, familial subtypes of migraine are yielding information about specific genes and what they do, or don’t do, to cause the pain of Migraine Headaches.
+Understanding the cascade of biological events that happen in the brain to cause a migraine, and the mechanisms that underlie these events will give researchers opportunities to develop and test drugs that could prevent or interrupt a migraine attack.